The Seljuk Han of Anatolia

-In the 2nd Millennium BC, there was a well-developed trade route between Anatolia and Mesopotamia that was used by Assyrian merchants.
+In the 2nd Millennium BC, a well-developed trade route between Anatolia and Mesopotamia was used by Assyrian merchants.
 About 500 years after the establishment of the Tin Road, a second trade route developed, still in use today.
 It originated in upper Mesopotamia and reached Kayseri via Mardin, Diyarbakir and Malatya.
-Created by Assyrian merchants who were the first to initiate trade between Anatolia and the Middle East, the route later was extended south to Niğde and north to Sivas.
+Created by Assyrian merchants who were the first to initiate trade between Anatolia and the Middle East, the route later was extended from Kayseri south to Niğde and north to Sivas.
 It eventually connected to Persia and was responsible for making Kayseri a leading trading center of the age.

 THE PERSIAN ROYAL ROAD